Price

 Sites Supported

 Both tools cover the major sweepstakes casino platforms.
-Beat the Spin supports 45+ sites including Chumba, LuckyLand, Pulsz, Stake.us, High 5, WOW Vegas, McLuck, Crown Coins, Global Poker, Fortune Wheelz, Zula, and more.
+Beat the Spin supports 70 sites today, including Chumba, LuckyLand, Pulsz, Stake.us, High 5, WOW Vegas, McLuck, Crown Coins, Global Poker, Fortune Wheelz, Zula, and more.
+Our catalog lists 111 sites in total, so the rest are researched but not live in the extension yet.

 Bonus Pilot lists support for 40+ sites including Stake.us, Pulsz, McLuck, WOW Vegas, Crown Coins, and others.